 Through our wholly owned subsidiary, HDMI Licensing, LLC, we acted as agent of the HDMI consortium until December 31, 2016 and were responsible for promoting and administering the specification.
 We received all of the adopter fees paid by adopters of the HDMI specification in connection with our role as agent.
-In September 2016, the founders of the HDMI consortium ("Founders"), of which we are a member, amended the Founders Agreement resulting in changes to our role as agent for the HDMI consortium and to the model for sharing adopter fee revenues.
+In September 2016, the Founders of the HDMI consortium ("Founders"), of which we are a member, amended the Founders Agreement resulting in changes to our role as agent for the HDMI consortium and to the model for sharing adopter fee revenues.
 Under the terms of the agreement, our role as the agent was terminated effective January 1, 2017 and a new independent entity was appointed to act as the new HDMI licensing agent with responsibility for licensing and the distribution of royalties among Founders.
 As a result of the amended model for sharing adopter fee revenue, we will be entitled to a reduced share of adopter fees paid by parties adopting the HDMI standard.

-In addition, another member of the HDMI consortium asserts that we owe the other HDMI consortium founders their respective shares of any HDMI adopter fees not used by us in the marketing and other activities in furtherance of the HDMI standard from our time as agent.
-The consortium member has previously indicated its belief that the HDMI founders enjoy a right to these funds but has never pursued such claim.
+In addition, another member of the HDMI consortium asserts that we owe the other HDMI consortium Founders their respective shares of any HDMI adopter fees not used by us in the marketing and other activities in furtherance of the HDMI standard from our time as agent.
+The consortium member has previously indicated its belief that the HDMI Founders enjoy a right to these funds but has never pursued such claim.
 If a determination is made that there were excess adopter fees or if it is determined that we were obligated to share such fees with other consortium members, it could negatively impact our financial position.
 At this stage of the proceedings, we do not have an estimate of the likelihood or the amount of any financial consequences to us.

-We share HDMI royalties with the other HDMI founders based on an allocation formula, which is reviewed every three years.
+We share HDMI royalties with the other HDMI Founders based on an allocation formula, which is reviewed every three years.
 The most recent royalty sharing formula covered the period from January 1, 2014 through December 31, 2016, and a new agreement is yet to be signed.
 Our portion of the royalty allocation has declined for the last several years.
 In 2015, we received between 24% and 25% of the royalty allocation, while for 2016, we received 20% of the royalty allocation.
 The royalty allocation for 2017 and future years is not yet known but may decline.
 If the level continues to decline, our financial performance could be adversely affected.
-In addition, delays in the signing of new royalty sharing agreements may impact our timing of revenue recognition of the related royalties.
+In addition, delays in the signing of new royalty sharing agreements impacted our timing of revenue recognition and ability to recognize revenue related to the royalties in fiscal 2017.
+With our adoption of ASU 2014-09, Revenue from Contracts with Customers (Topic 606) as of the beginning of fiscal 2018, we will recognize revenue related to royalties based on estimates of the amounts we will be entitled to receive, and these estimates could differ materiality from actual royalty sharing amounts.